 - Publications - Include 2 publications written by you (or your co-authors) that are pertinent to the topic.
 (Submit pdf file of publications.)

-- Before submitting the proposal, complete the online conflict of interest form.
-(Choose option 1.)
+- Before submitting the proposal, each author must complete the online CME Disclosure Policy and Form (choose option 1).

 Author groups are encouraged (maximum of 4 total authors), but 1 individual must be designated the corresponding author responsible for the overall manuscript and communication with editors and staff.
 Resident authors must be senior residents who will have completed residency by the publication date of the monograph.*